Good morning and welcome to Fox News First. Here's a look at what you need to know today ...

-CLICK HERE to find out what's on Fox News programming today!
+CLICK HERE to find out what's on Fox News programming today and over the weekend!

 Fox News First is compiled by Fox News' Bryan Robinson.
 Thank you for joining us!
-Have a good day!
-We'll see you in your inbox first thing Thursday morning.
+Have a good day and weekend!
+We'll see you in your inbox first thing Monday morning.